 Email Marketing Strategy: 5 Steps to Make Your List Actually Work

-I recently spent more than 6 hours talking with business owners about email marketing strategy.
-I had in-depth conversations with a creative agency owner, a speech language pathologist, a divorce mediator, a relationship coach, and a website designer, among others.
-In all of these session, I noticed a pattern: most of us aren't making our email lists work hard enough.
+I had in-depth conversations with a creative agency owner, a speech language pathologist, a divorce mediator, a relationship coach, and a website designer -- a wide range.
+In these sessions, I noticed one consistent pattern: most of us aren't making our email lists work hard enough.

-There's SO much you can be doing with the email addresses people have willingly (gleefully?) shared with you.
+There's SO much you can be doing with the email addresses people willingly (gleefully?) shared with you.
 But most business owners are leaving money on the table by treating their list like an afterthought.

 Email marketing consistently delivers one of the highest ROIs of any marketing channel, with some studies showing returns of $36-$42 for every dollar spent.
 Yet so many small business owners struggle to use it consistently.